 Mental Health at Work Programme

-The purpose of the programme is to make workplaces better equipped to support the mental health of employees, and to manage risk factors for mental health issues.
+The Mental Health at Work Programme is part of the National Mental Health Strategy, which aims, among other things, to support mental health in the workplace.
+The purpose of the Programme is to make workplaces better equipped to support the mental health of employees, and to manage risk factors for mental health issues.